Third Grade Curriculum

 Students respond in words or drawings in their science notebooks about each investigation to learn the steps of scientific inquiry.

 The study of the Native Americans is a fundamental part of the curriculum in Grade Three.
-All tribes are introduced and their method of shelter, hunting techniques, food sources, clothing, and civilization are studied.
+Tribes are introduced and their method of shelter, hunting techniques, food sources, clothing, and civilization are studied.

 The text for geography is National Geographic Map Essentials.